 A global, diversified and balanced oil and gas portfolio

-At Total, around 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
+At Total, around 13,000 people in some 50 countries help supply our customers with the energy they need through their daily commitment to oil and gas exploration and production.
 In 2018, our teams produced 2.8 million barrels of oil equivalent per day.

 We operate in all the main oil and gas production regions, from Asia to Africa, Russia, the Middle East, the United States and the North Sea.
 We leverage cutting-edge technologies for the complex oil and gas projects – onshore, offshore, conventional and unconventional – that we run all over the world.